- I want to enroll my child, where do I begin?

 - Do you offer financial assistance?

-St. Mark’s School has a generous financial aid fund which we have used to help families who find themselves in a crisis during the year.
+St. Mark’s Nursery School has a generous financial aid fund which we have used to help families who find themselves in a crisis during the year.
 It is our goal to allow a child to complete their school year and keep that part of their life stable when families are under stress.
 Parents may submit an application for financial aid to the School Board for consideration at any time during the school year by speaking with the director.
 We have been able to honor requests for partial assistance, as we have extended our help to multiple families in our program.

 - Is St. Mark’s a religious program?

-St. Mark’s School is a community outreach of St. Mark’s United Methodist Church and is open to all faiths and cultural backgrounds.
+St. Mark’s Nursery School is a community outreach of St. Mark’s United Methodist Church and is open to all faiths and cultural backgrounds.
 We always say grace before snack and may begin the day with a prayer.
 Simply stated, when we answer children’s questions about God, we adhere to our belief that God made the world and made us in His image to care for ourselves, our world, and others.
 Religious teachings are not a part of our daily plans, but we join our pastors once each month for chapel time in our church and celebrate Christmas as the birth of Jesus… a very special baby.

 - Do you encourage parent involvement?

 We thrive on parent involvement!
-St. Mark’s could not and would not want to get along without parents.
+St. Mark’s Nursery School could not and would not want to get along without parents.
 Clearly, our program has thrived since 1968 because we choose to form a partnership with parents while we work together to make the most of these most-important formative years.
 We invite parents to work, play, and join in when possible.
 We ask that you participate in and/or volunteer for our annual fundraising events.
 Additionally, we enjoy parents who like to share their occupation or hobby in their child’s class.
 Parents are also an important part of our School Board, where we make all decisions regarding the well-being of our children, families, staff, and facility.

 - What are “Wheel Toy Days?”

 St. Mark’s was fortunate to fence a large parking lot adjoining our playground many years ago.
 We use it for ball and gameplay on Monday, Tuesday, and Wednesday.
 Then on Thursday and Friday, we invite our students to bring their own wheel toy and helmet and ride with our teachers during their outside time.
 Many children leave St. Mark’s riding two-wheeled bicycles because of the encouragement and training they received on our bike course.
-Wheel Toy Days has been going strong since the late 1980s.
+Wheel Toy Days have been going strong since the late 1980s.

 - Do you take field trips?